Eulogies & Obituaries

 The Shift Toward "Celebrations of Life"

-The traditional image of a funeral—black veils, whispered condolences, and heavy organ music—is no longer the standard.
-According to recent 2024/2025 surveys, 78% of Americans now prefer a "Celebration of Life" service.
+The traditional image of a funeral—black veils, whispered condolences, and heavy organ music—is no longer the only standard.
+A growing share of Americans now prefer a "Celebration of Life" service.
 This shift reflects a desire to focus on the joy the deceased brought into the world rather than the tragedy of their departure.

 Note: A funny tribute is most effective when it reflects the actual personality of the deceased.
 If they were known for their wit, a somber service might actually feel "wrong" to those who knew them best.